Last Updated on April 11, 2021.

 The easiest explanation I can give is that an audio interface works as the translator between the microphone and the PC.

-It takes the audio signal coming from the mic and translates it into something your computer can understand.
+It takes the audio signal coming from the mic and translates it into something your computer can understand, and therefore, record.

 Basically it converts the analog signal into a digital one.